Constructing Coherently G-invariant Modules: Schur Algebras of Reductive Monoid

 In this section, we recall several results from \cite{Dy}.
 We keep our assumption that the base field $k$ has characteristic 0.
 Let $\M_n$ be the affine algebraic monoid of $n\times n$ matrices over $k$.
 We naturally identify the coordinate algebra $k[\M_n]$ with the polynomial algebra ${A}(n):=k[X]$, where $X=\{x_{ij}\}_{1\leq i\leq j \leq n}$.
 The polynomial algebra is graded by the usual monomial degree ${A}(n)=\bigoplus_{d\geq 0} {A}(n,d).$ Moreover, ${A}(n)$ is a bialgebra with coalgebra structure maps $\Delta,\epsilon$ defined by

 Thus each graded piece ${A}(n,d)$ is a subcoalgebra of ${A}(n)$.
 Hence, its linear dual ${S}(n,d):={A}(n,d)^*$ is a finite-dimensional $k$-algebra, known as the classical Schur algebra.

 The coordinate algebra of the general linear group $\GL_n$ is the localization of ${A}(n)$ at the determinant function: $k[\GL_n]=k[X,\det(X)^{-1}]$.
 Let $G$ be a reductive closed subgroup of $\GL_n$.
 By a polynomial function on $G$, we mean the restriction to $G$ of a polynomial function in ${A}(n)$.
 We denote by $A(G)$ the algebra of polynomial function on $G$.
-It inherits the coalgebra structure and the grading from ${A}(n)$.
-Its degree $d$ piece $A(G,d)$ is a subcoalgebra.
+It inherits bialgebra structure from ${A}(n)$.
+By $A(G,d)$ we denote the image of $A(n,d)$ under the restriction map from $\GL_n$ to $G$.
+It is a subcoalgebra of $A(G)$.
 We denote the linear dual of $A(G,d)$ by $S(G,d)$.
 It is a subalgebra of ${S}(n,d)$ because $A(G,d)$ is a quotient of ${A}(n,d)$.

 \begin{definition} We say that $G$ admits a {\em graded polynomial representation theory} if the sum $\sum_{d\geq 0} A(G,d)$ is direct. \end{definition}

 A standard non-example is $\SL_n$ because $A(\SL_n,0)\cap A(\SL_n,n)\neq \emptyset$ due to the equation $\det(X)=1$.
 It is not hard to see that if $G$ contains the nonzero scalar matrices $cI$ of $\GL_n$, then $G$ admits a graded polynomial representation theory.
 This includes, for example $\op{GSp}_n$ and $\op{GO}_n$, the groups of symplectic and orthogonal similitudes.
 Proposition \ref{P:criterionGPRT} provides another criterion.